 weight loss,

-loss of appetite or growth retardation (in children and adolescents with UC).
+growth retardation (in children and adolescents with UC).

 Individuals with moderate or severe inflammation may also have to wake up at night to have bowel movements and may lose control of bowel movements.